mmshahria/GlassboardTech-API-Reference/Deals/PUT Update a deal Asset by dealId.md

 <strong> profileId* </strong> `string`

-A unique identifier assigned by the system while creating a **organizer** profile as an individual or an entity.
+A unique identifier assigned by the system while creating a profile as an individual or an entity.

 <strong> minInvestmentAmount* </strong> `number`

 A minimum investment amount (in the currency predefined) in a deal that restricts investors from investing below this amount.
-Minimum required value is 0 while used as parameter for creating a deal.
+Minimum required value is 0 while used as parameter.

 <strong> previouslyRaisedAmount </strong> `number`